BryanNsoh/Crop2Cloud/README.md

 ## Contributing

-We welcome contributions!
+Contributions are welcome!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to submit pull requests, report issues, or request features.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.